marko-knoebl/slides/src/sections/react/12-devtools-en.md

 - display component tags in an inspector
 - show state and props
-- highlight changes to state and props
+- change state and props
-- highlight updates / rerenderings of components
 - analyse render performance of components

 ## Debugging in VS Code